coveo/plasma/packages/website/docs/FlatSelectConnected.md

 Both are similar in appearance and designed for view switching on an element.
 Flat select are suitable for view switching within a pane, as where tabs, are used as a navigational control (Moving from screen to another).

 ## Related Components

-- [Tabs](https://plasma.coveo.com/navigation/Tabs) Might be used instead to toggle views
+- [Radio buttons](https://plasma.coveo.com/form/RadioButton) - When the result doesn't apply immediately.
-- [Radio buttons](https://plasma.coveo.com/form/RadioButton) Can be used instead as a form input
+- [Single select](https://plasma.coveo.com/form/SingleSelect) - Alternative to a flat select in the context of a form.
-- [Select - single](https://plasma.coveo.com/form/SingleSelect) Can be used instead as a form input
+- [Tabs](https://plasma.coveo.com/navigation/Tabs) - When in a navigational control context.